bmhatfield/riemann-sumd/README.md

 *tags* - A single item string or a list of tags to apply to this service
 **type** - This maps internally to a class for running the task.
 Valid values are 'nagios', 'python', 'cloudkick'

-Internally, the scheduler multiplies the task's TTL by 0.5x, and schedules the next event of this task to run at some deadline.
+Internally, the scheduler multiplies the task's TTL by 0.5x, and schedules the next event of this task to run at now + offset.
 When that deadline is near, the scheduler returns the task, which is then started in a subprocess and added to a queue to be examined later.
-A pool of worker threads pull the next task off the queue, join it wherever it is, wait for it to complete, and send the results to Riemann.
+A pool of worker threads pull the next already-running task off the queue, join it, wait for it to complete, and send the results to Riemann.